3mdeb/news-and-ideas/blog/content/post/2020-04-26-measuring_memory_usage_rte.md

 #### /sys/class/thermal/thermal_zone

-Thermal sysfs provides us information about readings from various temperature sensors installed.
+Thermal sysfs provides us with information about readings from various temperature sensors installed.
 Different sensors are available as thermal_zone[0-*] files.
 You can check the sensor type by reading `type` file from thermal_zone directory.
 In our case the CPU thermal_zone has number `0`.
 Temperature is stored in